 \section{Overlay System Model}

 Consider a PU network that has a licensed access to $M$ orthogonal frequency channels.
-Time is slotted with a time-slot duration of $\Ts$ seconds.
+Time is slotted with a time slot duration of $\Ts$ seconds.
 The SU's network consists of a single ST (SU and ST will be used interchangeably) attempting to send real-time data to its intended secondary receiver (SR) through one of the channels licensed to the PU.
-Before a time-slot begins, the SU is assumed to have ordered the channels according to some sequence (we note that the method of ordering the channels is outside the scope of this work.
+Before a time slot begins, the SU is assumed to have ordered the channels according to some sequence (we note that the method of ordering the channels is outside the scope of this work.
 The reader is referred to \cite{Sensing_Order_Poor} for further details about channel ordering), labeled $1,...,M$.
 The set of channels is denoted by $\script{M}=\{1,...,M\}$.
-Before the SU attempts to transmit its packet over channel $i$, it senses this channel to determine its availability ``state'' which is described by a Bernoulli random variable $b_i$ with parameter $\theta_i$.
-If $b_i=0$ (which happens with probability $\theta_i$), then channel $i$ is free and the SU may transmit over it until the on-going time-slot ends.
+Before the SU attempts to transmit its packet over channel $i$, it senses this channel to determine its availability ``state'' which is described by a Bernoulli random variable $b_i$ with parameter $\theta_i$ ($\theta_i$ is called the availability probability of channel $i$).
+If $b_i=0$ (which happens with probability $\theta_i$), then channel $i$ is free and the SU may transmit over it until the on-going time slot ends.
 If $b_i=1$, channel $i$ is busy, and the SU proceeds to sense channel $i+1$.
-Channel availabilities are statistically independent across frequency channels and across time-slots.
+Channel availabilities are statistically independent across frequency channels and across time slots.